Environmental Emergency Program

 - Emergency management is a shared responsibility

-- Response strives for a net environmental benefit
+- Response and recovery objectives are based on a net environmental benefit analysis